Before incorporating some of the techniques and philosophies described in this article, I will provide you will a short account of my morning.

 I usually have four wholemeal toasts or bagel slices with added seeds for good measure.
 These are lightly toasted because charcoal bread is neither healthy nor appetising.
 Two of the slices adorn a high protein and a fat source.
 Peanut butter or Pâté are my usual favourites and both are the best quality brands I can find in Tesco (usually the most expensive) because cheap peanut butter and Pâté contain additional things such as refined sugar, which is the enemy of progress.

 The other two toasts or bagel slices brandish marmalade or honey – again, go for the best quality you can afford.
 I now have a mix of complex and simple carbohydrates as well as protein and fat.
-In the meantime, I have Rooibos tea brewing because of its high levels of antioxidants and it does not contain caffeine; another one of my enemies of progress.
+In the meantime, I have Rooibos tea brewing because of its high levels of antioxidants and it does not contain caffeine.

 I may top off with a shot of beetroot juice mixed with cod liver oil for both preventing Vitamin D deficiency and improved blood flow from the nitrates in beetroot.
 I need as much blood flow as possible to the brain for the study session that awaits as I walk out of the door.